goatkou/Mods-application-directory/README.md

 **🇫🇷 Bienvenue dans la liste des mods Android !
 Voici une sélection d’applications modifiées pour personnaliser et optimiser votre utilisation.**
 **🇬🇧 Welcome to the list of Android mods!
 Here’s a selection of modified apps to customize and optimize your experience.**

-> **🇫🇷 Note :** Ces mods ne sont pas liés aux applications officielles. À utiliser à vos risques et en respectant les lois locales.
+> **🇫🇷 Note:** Ces mods ne sont pas liés aux applications officielles. À utiliser à vos risques et en respectant les lois locales.
 > **🇬🇧 Note:** These mods are not affiliated with the original apps.
 Use at your own risk and follow local laws.

 ## Table des matières / Table of Contents